kernelci/tuxmake/docs/toolchains.md

 ## clang

-This toolchain uses `clang` as compiler, but the GNU binutils tools forV assembling and linking.
+This toolchain uses `clang` as compiler, but the GNU binutils tools for assembling and linking.
 Specify `clang-N` for specific versions.
 Special variants of `clang` are also available: